Quest 1 Michigan eLibrary

 First, you will visit the Michigan eLibrary to do your research on the

-Boolean logic: It refers to a system of logical thought developed by
+Boolean logic: Boolean logic refers to a system of logical thought developed by

 the English mathematician and computer pioneer, George Boole (1815-64)

-Branch: The division of government into executive, legislative,
+Branch: The division of government is divided into executive, legislative,

 1. Watch the video below on how to use Michigan eLibrary.